Galaxy News Radio: Appearance

 The Galaxy News Radio (GNR) is a radio station that airs in the Galaxy News Radio building plaza, a pre-war structure (built prior to the nuclear war of 2077 that devastated the United States) in the Capital Wasteland setting of Washington, D.C in the 2008 action role-playing game Fallout 3, developed by Bethesda Game Studios as part of the Fallout franchise.
+Galaxy News Radio was a subsidiary of the Galaxy News Network, itself the largest media corporation prior to the 2077 war that issued pro-government and pro-corporation news stories.
 The radio station was co-revived in 2272 by a militant faction called the Brotherhood of Steel and an independent individual named Three Dog, the former of which guards the area as a military base and the latter of whom serves as the radio station's DJ and host.
 The Brotherhood of Steel had also repurposed the Washington Monument to serve as a radio broadcasting tower for the Galaxy News Radio station.
 Galaxy News Radio is one of the three radio stations that broadcasts music and commentary in Fallout 3, the other two being the Enclave Radio (under control of a fascist paramilitary organization called the Enclave) and Agatha's Station (operated by an old woman named Agatha Egglebrecht).
 Three Dog was voiced by Erik Todd Dellums, who had not been confirmed for future Fallout entries but had repeatedly expressed interest in playing similar roles to that of the Fallout 3 DJ.